Cecile Eledge, 61-Year-Old Grandmother, Gave Birth To Her Own Grandchild After Acting As Surrogate For Her Son

 — TammyDeePhoto (@TammyDeePhoto) March 30, 2019

-The story of Cecile Eledge’s incredible pregnancy is gaining some viral attention, thanks in part to a series of very emotional photographs from the first time that Matthew and Elliott met their new child.
+The story of Cecile Eledge’s incredible pregnancy is gaining some viral attention, thanks, in part, to a series of very emotional photographs from the first time that Matthew and Elliott met their new child.
 The pictures can be seen in the Daily Mail’s story about the unusual pregnancy.